skywalkerSam/starboy-blogs/_data/posts/an-ordinary-human.md

 &nbsp;

-What to do in this life is just...

 Who knows what the future holds?

-Another day went by as i sit here wondering...
+What to do in this life is just…

 &nbsp;

+Another day went by as i

+sit here wondering...

-At the end of the day, this is all you are –
+At the end of the day,

+this is all you are —

 An ordinary human.

+&nbsp;

-Just as the billions before you who came to exist,
+Just as the billions before you

+who came to exist,

-and the billions who are still yet to exist –
+and the billions who are still

+yet to exist —

-Long after you've ceased to exist...
+Long after you've ceased to exist.

+&nbsp;

-Your memories become just another echo lost forever to the mists of time –
+Your memories become just another echo

+lost forever to the mists of time —

-Howling at the endless void of absolute nothingness,
+Howling at the endless void

+of absolute nothingness.

-slowly fading away into that final good night...
+Slowly fading away into

+that final good night...

+&nbsp;

-You cannot escape the simple fact that you're human –
+You cannot escape

+a cruel fact that

+you're human —

 An ordinary human.

 &nbsp;

-We've been here, we'll be here again,
+We've been here,

+We'll be here again,

-And again, and again, and again.
+and again, and again,

+and again.

-That's how it goes...
+That's how it goes,

-Until the day we won't.
+until the day it won't.

-Even we wanted to...
+Even if you wanted it to...

+&nbsp;

 That's life.

 Life goes on,

 Life always goes on...

 &nbsp;

 Stars will shine,

-Lights will glow,
+lights will glow,

-Time will pass,
+time will pass,

-Nights will come,
+nights will come,

 You'll fall asleep,

 and everything will be okay...